How to keep fundraising safe and prosperous.

-Elementary school students in particular are enthusiastic about making sales.
-Especially since they've learned about the fundraiser incentives at the kickoff assembly.
+Elementary school students, in particular, are enthusiastic about making sales, especially since they've learned about the fundraiser incentives at the kickoff assembly.

 The goal is to generate passion in your students and get them to work hard.
 But sales have to happen within the proper parameters.
 This forces any student who wants to succeed to be creative.

-In fact, safety should trump sales.
+Safety should trump sales.
 Here are some important things to discuss with your team before your sale starts.

 How Should We Handle Door-to-Door Selling?